A channel manager focuses on distribution, syncing your listings, prices and availability across booking platforms like Airbnb, Booking.com and Vrbo.

 With the right system in place, you can reduce manual work, improve the guest experience and make smarter business decisions with real-time data.

-A property management system (PMS) acts as the operational backbone of your short-term rental business.
-Here are some of the core features you can expect:
+A property management system (PMS) is the operational backbone of your vacation rental business.
+The right PMS brings everything, bookings, payments, guest communication and reporting into one streamlined hub.
+Here are the features worth prioritizing:

 Accept direct bookings from your own website and process payments securely, reducing your reliance on third-party channels and boosting your profit margins.